danhpaiva/net-api-mongodb/README.md

 }
 ~~~

-Note: it is necessary to configure the access to the database in the appsettings (connection string).
+Note: it is necessary to configure the access to the database in the <b>appsettings</b> (connection string).

 <h2 id=technology>🧰 Technology</h2>
 In this project we use the following technologies: